 The RELOVAIRTM Phase 3 registrational program for COPD commenced in October 2009, the RELOVAIRTM Phase 3 registrational program for asthma commenced in March 2010 and the RELOVAIRTM Phase 3b program for COPD commenced in February 2011.
+The registrational programs are nearing completion, and we anticipate reporting the results from the COPD program early in 2012 and the asthma program in the first half of 2012.
 Any adverse developments or results or perceived adverse developments or results with respect to the RELOVAIRTM program will significantly harm our business and could cause the price of our securities to fall.
 Examples of such adverse developments include, but are not limited to:

-- the U.S. Food and Drug Administration (FDA) determining that additional clinical studies are required with respect to the Phase 3 program in asthma or COPD; - inability to gain, or delay in gaining, regulatory approval for the new delivery device used in the program;

-- safety or other concerns arising from ongoing preclinical or clinical studies in this program, including, without limitation, the COPD outcomes study initiated in February 2011; - safety or other concerns arising from the long-acting muscarinic antagonist (LAMA)/long-acting beta2 agonist (LABA) Phase 3 program having to do with the LABA vilanterol, or VI, which is also a component of RELOVAIRTM; - the Phase 3 program in asthma or COPD raising safety concerns or not demonstrating efficacy; or - any change in FDA policy or guidance regarding the use of LABAs to treat asthma.
+- the U.S. Food and Drug Administration (FDA) determining that additional clinical studies are required with respect to the RELOVAIRTM asthma or COPD programs; - · inability to gain, or delay in gaining, regulatory approval for the new delivery device used in the program; - safety or other concerns arising from ongoing preclinical or clinical studies in this program, including, without limitation, the COPD outcomes study initiated in February 2011; - safety or other concerns arising from the ongoing long-acting muscarinic antagonist (LAMA)/long-acting beta2 agonist (LABA) Phase 3 program having to do with the LABA vilanterol, or VI, which is also a component of RELOVAIRTM; - the Phase 3 program in asthma or COPD raising safety concerns or not demonstrating efficacy; or - any change in FDA policy or guidance regarding the use of LABAs to treat asthma.